greg-front-end/photo-porftolio/README.md

-# photo-porftolio
+# greg-front-end-JSFEPRESCHOOL
-HTML SCSS JAVASCRIPT project
+Private repository for @greg-front-end